mayndi15/mayndi15/README.md

 ### 👤 About me
- Software developer currently living and working in Brazil 🇧🇷.
+ Software developer Java currently living and working in Brazil 🇧🇷.
  I work at Stone as a back-end developer.<br>
  I really enjoy studying new technologies (software and hardware).<br>
- Currently studying Java.

  ### 🎓 Education
-  I'm a Computer Science Technician graduated at the Federal Institute of Sapucaia do Sul (IFSUL) and currently, I am taking specialized courses on the Udemy and Alura platforms.
+  I'm a Computer Science Technician graduated at the Federal Institute of Sapucaia do Sul (IFSUL) and currently I am taking specialized courses on the Udemy and Alura platforms.

  ### 💻 Technologies
  My stack of work and studies: